Null Models and Community Detection in Multi-Layer Networks: Introduction

-Efficient detection of community structure is an important learning goal in modern networks.
+Efficient detection of community structure is an important learning goal in networks.
 Communities or modules in a network are defined as subsets of nodes which are more similar to each other than the rest of the network.
-This definition is a bit ambiguous in the sense that a group of node might be ``similar" in many different ways.
+This definition is a bit ambiguous in the sense that a group of nodes might be ``similar" in many different ways.
 A general acceptable definition is the so called ``structural communities", where nodes within the community are densely connected among themselves as compared to the rest of the network (also known as assortative mixing or homophily \citep{newman03}).
-Nevertheless, the problem of detecting modules or communities is relatively well studied for single layer networks \citep{f10}.
+The stochastic block model (SBM), a popular model for networks with community structure, generalizes the notion of community to include all nodes, whose connection probabilities to other nodes are similar, in a community (``stochastically equivalent") \citep{hll83,bc09,rcy11}.
+The problem of detecting modules or communities is relatively well studied for single layer networks \citep{f10,gzfa10}.
 Community detection by optimizing a quality function known as modularity \citep{ng04} is popular in various application areas and its theoretical properties have been studied extensively as well \citep{bc09,zlz12}.
 However the community detection problem for multi-layer networks has not been studied well in the literature until recently.